Alan Kulwicki: Early 1980s

+1986–1989

-Kulwicki started his rookie season in 1986 with Terry.
+Kulwicki started his rookie season in 1986 with Terry, who switched his car number from 32 to 35 and had received sponsorship from the restaurant chain Quincy's Steak House.
 After Terry decided to end support for his racing team mid-season, he sold the team to his driver.
 Kulwicki as an owner started out as essentially a one-man team, as he had to serve as driver, team administrator, crew chief and chief mechanic.
 Kulwicki had difficulty acquiring and keeping crew members because he found it difficult to trust them to do the job with the excellence that he demanded and because he was hands-on in the maintenance of racecars to the point of being a "control freak".
 He sought out crew members who had owned their own racecars, believing they would understand what he was going through: working long hours and performing his own car maintenance with a very limited budget.
 Notable crew members include his crew chief, Paul Andrews and future Cup crew chiefs, Tony Gibson and Brian Whitesell.
 Future crew chief and owner, Ray Evernham, lasted six weeks with Kulwicki in 1992.
 Evernham later said, "The man was a genius.
 There's no question.
 It's not a matter of people just feeling like he was a genius.
 That man was a genius.
 But his personality paid for that.
 He was very impatient, very straightforward, very cut-to-the-bone."
 With one car, two engines, and two full-time crew members, Kulwicki won the 1986 Winston Cup Rookie of the Year award.
-He had competed in 23 of 29 events, with four top 10 finishes, three races not completed (Did Not Finish – DNF), an average finish of 15.4, and had only one result below 30th place.
+He had competed in 23 of 29 events, with four top-ten finishes, three races not completed (Did Not Finish – DNF), an average finish of 15.4, and had only one result below thirtieth place.
 Kulwicki finished 21st in the Winston Cup points standings for the season.

-For the 1987 season Kulwicki secured primary sponsorship from Zerex Antifreeze and changed his car number to seven.
+For the 1987 season, Kulwicki secured primary sponsorship from Zerex Antifreeze and changed his car number to seven.
 He picked up his first career pole position in the season's third race, at Richmond.
 Later that season, he again qualified fastest at Richmond and Dover.
 Kulwicki came close to winning his first Winston Cup race at Pocono, finishing second after winner Dale Earnhardt passed him on the last lap.
-With nine top 10 finishes, eleven DNFs and an average finish of 18.2 in 29 events; Kulwicki finished 15th in the Winston Cup points standings for the season.
+With nine top-ten finishes, eleven DNFs and an average finish of 18.2 in 29 events; Kulwicki finished fifteenth in the Winston Cup points standings for the season.